Snap-sec/blog/_posts/2021-09-26-Hacking-Agorapulse.md

 ## 2 - Accessing automatic scheduling reports

-In agorapulse we can have our reports emailed to us automatically, so that we don't need to worry about exporting them manually again.
+In agorapulse we can have our reports emailed to us automatically, so we don't need to worry about exporting them manually again.
 This feature is available as part of the [Power Reports add-on].
 With the guest role in the organisation, a user has limited access to the organisation's social profile settings.
-The guest user is restricted from viewing the information contained in automatic scheduled reports .
+The guest user is restricted from viewing the information contained in automatic scheduled reports.

-But we were able to identify a vulnerable endpoint with broken access control that lets an unauthorised role `guest` to gain access to restricted information about the `labels, automatic scheduled reports and Orginisation groups`.
+However, we were able to identify a vulnerable endpoint with broken access control that lets an unauthorised role `guest` to gain access to restricted information about the `labels, automatic scheduled reports and Orginisation groups`.

 ```http